ii/coredns/plugin/sign/README.md

 ## Description

 The *sign* plugin is used to sign (see RFC 6781) zones.
 In this process DNSSEC resource records are added.
-Some of these records have a expiration date, so the signing process must be repeated every so often, otherwise the zone's data will be BAD (RFC 4035, Section 5.5).
+The signatures have a expiration date, so the signing process must be repeated every so often, otherwise the zone's data will go BAD (RFC 4035, Section 5.5).

-It works in conjunction with the *file* or *auto* plugins; this plugin **signs** the zones, *auto* and *file* **serve** the zones.

 Only NSEC is supported, *sign* does not support NSEC3.

+It works in conjunction with the *file* and *auto* plugins; this plugin **signs** the zones, *auto* and *file* **serve** the zones.

 For this plugin to work at least one Common Signing Key, (see coredns-keygen(1)) is needed.
 This key (or keys) will be used to sign the entire zone. *Sign* does not support the ZSK/KSK split, nor will